misje/dhcpoptinj/README.md

 ## License

-I have chose to use GPL for this project.
+I have chosen to use GPL for this project.
 If that does not suit you, contact me, and we can agree on a different license.